Skip to main content

 Sentiment Analysis

 Beyond numbers, the tone of review comments matters.
-Sentiment analysis can categorize comments as:
+Sentiment analysis categorizes comments as:

 • Positive: Encouraging, appreciative, collaborative